metriccoders/ai-saas-marketplace/README.md

 Welcome to the world's largest collection of AI SaaS (Software as a Service) applications!
 This repository is a comprehensive list of various AI-driven SaaS tools available across multiple domains, aiming to provide a one-stop resource for developers, businesses, and enthusiasts created by Metric Coders.

+All our AI SaaS apps are full stack applications, readily deployable.
+They are written in Streamlit or JavaScript frameworks such as React or Next JS.
+The ML models are either generated using sklearn or GGUF models.

 ## Table of Contents

 - [Introduction](#introduction)